 Bus Misconduct Notice

-- Reported 1st offense: Student conversation with building principal and written notification to parents.
+- Reported first offense: Student conversation with building principal and written notification to parents.

-- Reported 3rd offense: Minimum of one-week bus suspension and parent/student conference with building principal.
+- Reported third offense: Minimum of one-week bus suspension and parent/student conference with building principal.

-*Building principals have the discretion to move to 2nd offense or 3rd offense consequences instead of 1st offense consequences based on the severity of student behavior.
+*Building principals have the discretion to move to second offense or third offense consequences instead of first offense consequences based on the severity of student behavior.